May 2026 · Software comparison · 9 min read

 JobNimbus built its reputation on roofing.
 It's now the default CRM for residential roofers across the US, with a heavy door-knocking sales workflow, photo measurement integrations (EagleView, HOVER), and a sales pipeline that maps to roofing-style retail buying decisions.
 They've expanded into general construction but the DNA is still roofing.

 Workhand is the newest of the three.
-We built it specifically for small-to-medium project crews — pool builders, lawn maintenance, landscapers, fence installers, small GCs — running 1-15 person teams with one or no office staff.
+We built it specifically for working project crews, pool builders, lawn maintenance, landscapers, fence installers, GCs, running 1 to 15 person teams from solo operators up through several million in annual revenue.
 Per-job workflow, mobile-first, flat pricing.

 All three publish their entry pricing on the marketing site, but the real story is what you'll actually pay once you're set up.